fuglaro/Thumby-Website/docs/Blockly/The-Basics.md

 These two blocks are now working together to show text in the debug Shell!
 This kind of block connection adds a block that *is something* to a block that *does something*.
 Here, we have connected a block that *is abc text* to a block that *does a print of something to the debug shell*, so both blocks together *does a print of the abc text to the debug shell*.

 These debug prints can be really helpful for helping figure out what your program is doing.
 Its not really making the Thumby do anything, but we will get to that soon.
-For now, lets make it print something better than "abc".
+For now, let's make it print something better than "abc".

 ---